DynFi/opnsense-core/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve OPNsense
+about: Create a report to help us improve DynFi Firewall
 title: ''
 labels: ''
 assignees: ''
 ---
-**Important notices**

-Before you add a new report, we ask you kindly to acknowledge the following:

-- [ ] I have read the contributing guide lines at https://github.com/DynFi/opnsense-core/blob/master/CONTRIBUTING.md
-- [ ] I have searched the existing issues and I am convinced that mine is new.

 **Describe the bug**

 A clear and concise description of what the bug is, including last known working version (if any).

+*Tip*: to validate your setup was working with the previous version, use opnsense-revert (https://docs.opnsense.org/manual/opnsense_tools.html#opnsense-revert)

 **To Reproduce**